webpro-nl/knip/README.md

 }
 ```

-It might be useful to run Knip first with no or little configuration to see where it needs different entry and/or
+It might be useful to run Knip first with no or little configuration to see where it needs custom `entry` and/or
-project files.
-The default configuration of each workspace is the same as in the introduction of this documentation.
+`project` files.
+The default configuration of each workspace is the same as for a regular project.

 Workspaces are sometimes also referred to as packages in a monorepo.
 Knip uses the term workspaces exclusively to
 indicate the directories that have a `package.json`.

-Root workspaces must be under `workspaces` and have the `"."` key like in the example.
+Root workspaces must be named `"."` under `workspaces` (like in the example).

 Knip supports workspaces as defined in three possible locations:

-- In the `workspaces` array in `package.json`.
+- In the `workspaces` array in `package.json` (npm, Yarn, Lerna).
-- In the `workspaces.packages` array in `package.json`.
+- In the `workspaces.packages` array in `package.json` (legacy).
-- In the `packages` array in `pnpm-workspace.yaml`.
+- In the `packages` array in `pnpm-workspace.yaml` (pnpm).

 Extra "workspaces" not configured as a workspace in the root `package.json` can be configured as well, Knip is happy to
 analyze unused dependencies and exports from any directory with a `package.json`.